Skip to Content

-Chocolate Shortcrust Pastry (also known as short dough or pâte sucrée) is a slightly sweet cookie-like dough that is perfect for making fruit tarts, cream pies and cut-out cookies.
+Chocolate Tart Dough (also known as short dough or pâte sucrée) is a slightly sweet cookie-like dough that is perfect for making fruit tarts, cream pies and cut-out cookies.
 It’s dead-simple to make and freezes very well.

-Pâte Sucrée or Short dough bakes up with a nice crisp bite and is strong enough to hold soft fillings like pastry cream or fresh fruit without getting soggy.
+Pâte Sucrée or sweet tart dough bakes up with a nice crisp bite and is strong enough to hold soft fillings like pastry cream or fresh fruit without getting soggy.

 I love to use this dough as the base for a delicious Chocolate Strawberry Tart.
 You can also use this dough to make chocolate cut-out cookies.
 Sandwich the cookies with jam or chocolate ganache for a chocolatey treat.

-Chocolate Shortcrust couldn’t be easier to make.
+Chocolate Short dough couldn’t be easier to make.
 Cream the butter and sugar, add the egg and then the flour and cocoa.

-This recipe makes enough dough for two 12″ tarts.
-You can halve the recipe or just freeze the extra dough to use later.
+This recipe makes enough dough for a 10″ or 12″ tart.
+You can freeze the dough to use later.
 It freezes beautifully.

 1. a sifter filled with flour and cocoa.
 2. a bowl of butter and sugar with the beater.
 3. a bowl of chocolate dough.